Carlos Lampe: Club career

 During the 2010 season he was the first choice keeper for Universitario de Sucre, having played all six games in their journey through the 2010 version of the Copa Nissan Sudamericana, picking up the MVP award in a couple of matches.
 Lampe has also become a regular choice keeper for the Bolivian squad.

 After a number of years abroad with Huachipato (Chile) and a brief stint with Boca Juniors (Argentina), in 2020 Lampe returned to Bolivian club football with Always Ready, winning the 2020 División de Fútbol Profesional, the first title in the club's history.

 International career

-Lampe has been a Bolivian international since 2010, earning 49 caps.
+Lampe has been a Bolivian international since 2010, earning 64 caps.
 He has represented his country in FIFA World Cup qualification matches.

 Lampe played for Bolivia in the 2007 U-20 South American Championship held in Paraguay.
 In 2009, he received his first call up to the senior national team for the 2010 World Cup qualifiers against Venezuela and Chile on June 6 and 10 respectively.
-However, the manager decided to bench him on both games.
+However, the manager decided to bench him in both games.
 He made his full international debut for Bolivia on February 24, 2010, in a friendly against Mexico.